1241580040/pythonScrapyToCrawlMtimePhotosOfOneMovie/E0819_mtime_test/S0819Mtime_tiantang/README.md

-This README.md for Eclipse project to delevop scrapy
+This README.md for command line to develop scrapy

 ===================================================================